UKHomeOffice/evisa-error-correction/README.md

 ### Dependencies

 - This form is built using the [HOF framework](https://github.com/UKHomeOfficeForms/hof)
-- [Gov.uk Notify](https://www.notifications.service.gov.uk) to send notification emails
+- [Gov.uk Notify](https://www.notifications.service.gov.uk) is used to send notification emails

 ## Install & Run the Application locally